Before we continue, I want to pause and discuss what, why, and how we’re going to be learning.

 One of our foundational principles while programming, learning, and almost anything else, is to find a way to make the invisible visible — that is, find a way to give yourself concrete feedback on what you’re doing.
 Don’t guess what’s happening at each step of the program — find a way to see what’s happening, if at all possible.
 Feedback is crucial.

+However, there won’t be any output unless we specifically say what we want to print into the terminal.
 It turns out there’s a special method in Ruby called

 Printing values to the terminal is something we’re going to want to do a lot, and so Ruby makes it easy for us; rather than having to type

 Kernel.p, we can just type the shorthand of